cardboardwm/cardboard/README.md

 Cardboard is a unique, scrollable tiling Wayland compositor designed with laptops in mind.
 Based on [wlroots](https://github.com/swaywm/wlroots).

-It is currently a Work In Progress, not suitable for day to day use.
-We will reach this target in a short time.
-[To do list](https://gitlab.com/cardboardwm/cardboard/-/wikis/todo).
+Cardboard should be suitable for day to day use.

 ## Scrollable tiling?